-As at the report's publication date and on the June 30, 2018, share capital of Coal Energy S.A. comprised 45,011,120 shares.
+As at the report's publication date and on the June 30, 2019, share capital of Coal Energy S.A. comprised 45,011,120 shares.

-The following changes in the ownership structure occurred during FY2018:
+The following changes in the ownership structure occurred during FY2019:

-Ownership structure of significant blocks of shares (at least 5% of the total number of votes at the Shareholder Meeting of Coal Energy S.A.) as of the date of releasing this financial report, i.e. October 31, 2018, is as follows:
+Ownership structure of significant blocks of shares (at least 5% of the total number of votes at the Shareholder Meeting of Coal Energy S.A.) as of the date of releasing this financial report is as follows: